 You can also run unit tests in ARM32 Ubuntu device with cross build results.
 First you need to run the test in host to prepare files that are currently complicated in target device.
-For value test with python, separate venv is required. make target test_venv will prepare this.

 '''

 run this in x86-64 host

 make -f infra/nncc/Makefile.arm32 test_prep

 run this in ARM32 target device

-make -f infra/nncc/Makefile.arm32 test_venv

 make -f infra/nncc/Makefile.arm32 test

 '''